 FIS 102 Fire Management I (3-0) 3 hrs.

 Discusses the function of the fire officer, focusing on the officer's role and responsibilities.
-Introduces management theories, practices and the function of management including planning, organizing, staffing, directing and controlling.
+Introduces management the ories, practices and the function of management including planning, organizing, staffing, directing and controlling.

-FIS 103 Fire Fighting 3 hrs.
-Tactics I (3-0)
+IS 103 Fire Fighting Tactics I (3-0)

 Examines the fire ground situation and the tactical deployment of manpower and equipment.
 Studies the leadership styles and techniques dictated by differing conditions.
-Prerequisite: FIS 100 with a grade of "C" or better.

-FIS 105 Fire Science Career 1 hr.
-Exploration (.5-10)
+FIS 105 Fire Science Career Exploration (.5-10)